 Understanding the Core Concept of Division

 To truly grasp the solution to 3 divided by 1/4, we first need to recall the fundamental meaning of division.
 When we divide, we are essentially asking how many times one number fits into another.
-For instance, if you consider 6 divided by 2, you are asking how many groups of 2 can be made from 6 items, and the answer is three.
+For instance, if you consider 6 divided by 2, you are asking how many groups of 2 can be made from 6 items.
+The answer is three.
 This concept is straightforward when dealing with whole numbers, but the introduction of a fraction, specifically 1/4, adds an interesting dimension to the process.

 The Key: Dividing by a Fraction Means Multiplying by its Reciprocal

-The key to solving 3 divided by 1/4 lies in a simple yet powerful rule of fractions: when you divide by a fraction, you actually multiply by its reciprocal.
+The key to solving 3 divided by 1/4 lies in a simple yet powerful rule of fractions: when you divide by a fraction, you multiply by its reciprocal.
 The reciprocal of a fraction is that fraction flipped upside down.
 So, for 1/4, its reciprocal is 4/1, which simplifies to 4.
 This transformation is where the initial confusion often clears up, revealing a much more approachable calculation.

 Step-by-Step Calculation